tj-django/django-clone/README.md

 [![PyPI - Django Version](https://img.shields.io/pypi/djversions/django_clone.svg)](https://docs.djangoproject.com/en/2.2/releases/)
 ## django-clone

-Creating copies of a model instance on the fly offering more control on how the object should be cloned with support for limiting the fields or related objects to be copied.
+Creating copies of a model instance on the fly offering more control on how the object should be cloned with support for limiting the fields or related objects copied.

 #### Using class attributes
 ```text